ElpadoCan/SpotMAX/spotmax/docs/source/how_it_works/ref_ch_segm.rst

     If you are working with the *S. cerevisiase* model organism, most of the times small buds do not have any structure.
 However, the "Local" will
     still work if you annotate mother-bud relationship using our other software `Cell-ACDC`_.
-This is because spotMAX will consider the mother-object as a single object while the bud is still attached to the mother (i.e., before division is annotated).
-Make sure that you provide the annotations to spotMAX with the parameter :confval:`Table with lineage info end name`.
+This is because SpotMAX will consider the mother-object as a single object while the bud is still attached to the mother (i.e., before division is annotated).
+Make sure that you provide the annotations to SpotMAX with the parameter :confval:`Table with lineage info end name`.